More accurate gravitational wave backgrounds from cosmic strings: Acknowledgments

 \section{Acknowledgments}

-K. D. O. was supported in part by NSF Grant Nos.
+K. D. O. was supported in part by National Science Foundation Grant Nos.
 2111738 and 2412818.
-J. J. B.-P. is supported by the PID2021-123703NB-C21 grant funded by MCIN/ AEI /10.13039/501100011033/ and by ERDF; ``A way of making Europe'', the Basque Government grant (IT-1628-22), and the Basque Foundation for Science (IKERBASQUE).
-The authors acknowledge the Tufts University High Performance Computing Cluster (\url{https://it.tufts.edu/high-performance-computing}), which was utilized for the research reported in this paper.
+J. J. B.-P. is supported by the PID2021-123703NB-C21 grant funded by the Ministerio de Ciencia, Innovaci\'on y Universidades and Agencia Estatal de Investigaci\'on, MCIN/ AEI /10.13039/501100011033/; by the European Regional Development Fund, ``A way of making Europe''; by the Basque Government grant (IT-1628-22); and by the Basque Foundation for Science (IKERBASQUE).
+The authors acknowledge the Tufts University High Performance Computing Cluster~\cite{hpc}, which was utilized for the research reported in this paper.